changefashionsystem

 Fashion industry vs change

 The fashion industry, a capitalistic system based on the exploitation of people and the planet, has a huge responsibility.
-Despite the giant pile of clothes being confirmed, CEOs will not change.
+However, despite the giant pile of clothes being confirmed, CEOs will not change.
 The fashion system will not change.
-But people have the power in their brains and wallet!
+But people have the power in their brains and wallet.

 Today is World Environment Day, and the big news is that fashion waste is visible from space!
 Are we waiting for a satellite view from Mars to start moving a finger?
 Or is it time to educate ourselves and have an independent thought?